danielc92/javascript-crash-course/README.md

     - Both these methods return different types, where one is a `NodeList` and one is a `HTMLCollection`.
 The `NodeList` can use `Array` methods
 - Single result can be returns by usign `getElementById` or `querySelect`
 - The text or HTML of a node can be returned by accessing the `innerHTML` or `innerText` methods
+- New nodes can be created and appened to existing HTML Tags using `appendChild`, `createTextNode` and `createElement` methods respectively.

 # Contributors